Ozoda-dev-dat/tg_bot_brando/replit.md

 - **Dependencies**: dotenv, grammy, pg, xlsx

 ## Recent Changes
+**November 28, 2025** - Region-wide master notification & barcode tracking
+- When admin creates an order, all masters in that region receive a notification asking them to send their location
+- Admin now enters product barcode during order creation for warranty verification
+- Masters who send location in response to order notification are shown to admin with their coordinates
+- Barcode is stored in orders table and displayed in admin notifications

 **November 28, 2025** - Location requirement for masters
 - Masters must now share their location every time they start the bot
 - Bot will not show the main menu until location is shared